watchakorn-18k/Fenv/docs/index.md

     onlyenv      Create only virtualenv and no create base file
-    clean        Clean delete all packages in requirements.txt out activate     Command hint to activate virtual environment with folder deactivate   Command hint to deactivate virtual environment with folder
+    clean        Clean delete all packages in requirements.txt out activate     Activate the virtual environment if the terminal is not supported will show a hint.

 General Options:
   -h, --help     Show this help message and exit